 Debt and Financial Hardship Resources

-The following are debt and financial hardship resources that Arkansans can enjoy when faced with financial difficulties;
+The following debt and financial hardship resources aid Arkansas residents with financial difficulties:

-The state of Arkansas has temporary assistance programs for needy families.
-The main objective of these programs is to enable needy families to stay together by improving their job, marriage, and work preparedness through upskilling, and offering resources and cash assistance.
+The state of Arkansas offers temporary assistance programs for families in need.
+The main objective of these programs is to enable families to stay together by improving their job, marriage, and work preparedness through upskilling and offering resources and cash assistance.

-- Transitional Employment Assistance program which seeks to achieve self-sufficiency for needy families by offering them time-limited cash assistance and education on work activities through job training.
-The amount of cash assistance depends on the size of the needy family, the age of the children, and household income.
+- Transitional Employment Assistance (TEA): This program helps families achieve self-sufficiency by offering them time-limited cash assistance and education on work activities through job training.
+The amount of cash assistance depends on the size of the family in need, the ages of their children, and their household income.

-- Work Pays program is a follow-up program of the TEA program, which offers cash assistance to participating families to transition into self-sufficiency.
+- Work Pays: This program is a follow-up of the TEA program, which offers cash assistance to participating families to help them transition into self-sufficiency.

-- Career Pathways program supports students of low-income families to advance their career pathways in the state’s two-year colleges and higher learning facilities.
+- The Career Pathways Program supports students of low-income families to advance their career pathways in the state’s two-year colleges and higher learning facilities.
 It also facilitates their training in local, high-demand career fields.

 - Finding a substance abuse or mental health treatment advisor through the mental health and substance abuse support line.